Led By The Spirit

-Being led by the Spirit through the worst of the Lenten journey means confronting the demon U.S. kingdom.
-Worshipers of the U.S. kingdom may tell us to ‘love it or leave it.’
-They may tell us we don’t belong here and to ‘go back to where you came from’.
+Being “led by the Spirit” means confronting worshipers of the U.S. kingdom who may tell us to ‘love it or leave it,’ or that we don’t belong here and to ‘go back to where you came from’.
 Some may tell us ‘it’s the sacrifices of men in the military that defend our freedom to speak such tripe.’
-If so, we can remind them of the full Lenten journey.
-It ends with men in the military who prostrate themselves before the devil’s “kingdoms of the world” and kill for them.
-It ends with soldiers killing Jesus on the cross, on behalf of a kingdom.
-Are we ready to be led by the Spirit to face the devil that is this U.S. kingdom?
+If so, we can remind them that it is the men in the military who prostrate themselves before the devil’s “kingdoms of the world,” and willing kill for them.
+We know how that Lenten journey ends – with soldiers killing Jesus on the cross.

 Prayer: Spirit, lead us through this Lenten journey.